andreasm80/blog.local/content/post/2023-12-26-traefik-proxy/index.md

 Another nice feature is Traefik's built in Prometheus metrics.
 These Prometheus metrics can then be used as datasource in Grafana.
 So here is how I configured Prometheus and Grafana.

-I followed these two blog's [here](https://traefik.io/blog/capture-traefik-metrics-for-apps-on-kubernetes-with-prometheus/) and [here](https://roundly-consulting.com/blog/grafana-with-prometheus-for-traefik-in-minikube), used them in combination to configure Traefik with Prometheus.
+I followed these two blog post's [here](https://traefik.io/blog/capture-traefik-metrics-for-apps-on-kubernetes-with-prometheus/) and [here](https://roundly-consulting.com/blog/grafana-with-prometheus-for-traefik-in-minikube), used them in combination to configure Traefik with Prometheus.

 ### Prometheus